jessefreeman/reaperboy-gb/plugins/TilemapEditor/README.md

 For best results when using the tilemap editor, follow this sequence:

-1. **Setup Actors**: Call "Setup Paint Actors" with your desired actor IDs (do this once at scene start)
+1. **Initialize System**: Call "Setup Paint Actors" with your desired actor IDs (at scene start)
+   - This configures which actors to use AND disables them for clean initialization
+2. **Load Level** (Optional): Call "Load Level Code" to populate a saved level
-2. **Enter Editor Mode**: Call "Enable Editor" when toggling into editor mode - this clears the scene
+3. **Enter Editor Mode**: Call "Enable Editor" when toggling into editor mode
+   - This clears only the assigned actors (redundant after setup, but safe for re-entry)
-3. **Start Painting**: Use the paint tool - actors will move to painted positions in real-time
+4. **Start Painting**: Use the paint tool - actors will move to painted positions in real-time
-4. **Exit Editor**: Optionally call "Setup Map Actors" to finalize actor positions based on the final tilemap
+5. **Exit Editor**: Optionally call "Setup Map Actors" to finalize actor positions

-This workflow separates the one-time actor configuration from the editor state management, giving you clean control over when actors are cleared and when they're configured.
+The "Setup Paint Actors" event now provides complete initialization, automatically disabling assigned actors so the level starts clean and ready for either manual painting or level code loading.